jing-xue/Metabolomics_opls-da/README.md

 - Oplsda was performed on strain-adjusted metabolite dataset.
 Adjustment was performed using linear regression.

 "LinearRegression3diets8strains_G0Metabolomics.R" validate high VIP metabolites derived from strain-adjusted oplsda analysis.
-- streamlined data transformation (box-cox for dealing with non-normal residual, tukey's ladder of powers for dealing with heterscedastic residual) and 3 different linear models in reponse to different assumption complience (OLS, OLS using heteroscedasticity consistent residuals and robust linear regression).
+- streamlined data transformation (box-cox and tukey's ladder of powers for dealing with non-normal residual and/or heterscedastic residual) and 3 different linear models in reponse to different assumption complience (OLS, OLS using heteroscedasticity consistent residuals and robust linear regression).